ministryofjustice/moj-frontend/docs/production/moj-frontend.md

   parent: Production
   order: 10
   excerpt: "To start using MoJ styles, components and patterns contained here, you’ll need to include MoJ Frontend in your project."
+  lede: "MoJ Frontend provides the elements that developers need to create consistent, easy-to-use, fast and secure government services."
 ---

-MoJ Frontend provides the elements that developers need to create consistent, easy to use, fast and secure government services.
+## How to use MoJ Frontend

 Use this technical documentation to find out how to: